-We use Image Processing algorithms with the RGB-D camera to align with the MPSs and to find the pieces to grasp them, the team has been working with color segmentation using OpenCV packages and combining algorithms to localize the geometrical centroid of the pieces.
-The Point Cloud is used to associate a coordinate to the pieces and its place in the map, it is used as well to exclude some of the noise generated in the segmentation.
+We use Image Processing algorithms with the RGB-D to find the MPS and find the piece to grasp them, the team has been working with color segmentation using OpenCV packages and combining algorithms to localize the geometrical centroid of the pieces.
+The Point Cloud is used to associate a coordinate to the MPS and pieces and its place in the map, it is used as well to exclude some of the noise generated in the segmentation.
 Those elements were programmed in a combination of C++ and Python and the communication is done through ROS topics. in figure 6a is an example of the color segmentation applied to the OrangeRing in different settings of the Machines.